pillars-framework/docs/docs/articles/advanced/database.md

 ## Entities

 Pillars comes with several _Entities_ already included.
-An _Entity_ defines the structure of a database collection, see [here](https://mongodb-entities.com/wiki/Entities.html),
+An _Entity_ defines the structure of a database collection, see [here](https://mongodb-entities.com/wiki/Entities.html).

+> [!WARNING]
+> For easier reference and extending of entities, it is recommended to have a common namespace `Pillars.Entities` across all entities.

 Example: